aforward9600/pokemonpalette/README.md

 - Adjustment to stat mods, conditions, and items
   - Sleep does not prevent choosing a move
   - Waking up from sleep does not waste the turn and the chosen move is used
-  - The effect of X Accuracy is no longer applied to one-hit K.O. moves (it originally made them auto-hit)
   - Upped the power of safari balls to account for lower ball factor
   - +1 turn to sleep counter since attacks can happen on wakeup (preserves effective sleep accuracy)